-We may issue additional shares of Holdco Common Stock or shares of preferred stock under our certificate of incorporation, which would dilute the interest of our stockholders.
+We may issue additional shares of Holdco Common Stock or shares of preferred stock under our amended and restated certificate of incorporation, which would dilute the interest of our stockholders.

-Our amended and restated certificate of incorporation authorizes the issuance of 150,000,000 shares of common stock, and 1,000,000 shares of preferred stock, in each case, par value \$0.0001 per share, which includes shares of common stock issuable under an employee incentive plan.
+Our amended and restated certificate of incorporation authorizes the issuance of 150,000,000 shares of Holdco Common Stock, and 1,000,000 shares of preferred stock, in each case, par value \$0.0001 per share, which includes shares of Holdco Common Stock issuable under an employee incentive plan.
 The issuance of additional common stock or preferred stock:

-- may significantly dilute the equity interest of current stockholders, who will not have preemption rights in respect of such an issuance; - could cause a change in control if a substantial number of shares of common stock are issued, which may affect, among other things, our ability to use our net operating loss carry forwards, if any, and could result in the resignation or removal of our present officers and directors: and - may adversely affect prevailing market prices for our common stock and/or warrants.
+- may significantly dilute the equity interest of current stockholders, who will not have preemption rights in respect of such an issuance; - could cause a change in control if a substantial number of shares of Holdco Common Stock are issued, which may affect, among other things, our ability to use our net operating loss carry forwards, if any, and could result in the resignation or removal of our present officers and directors; and - may adversely affect prevailing market prices for our common stock and/or warrants.